Android-at-The-Library/Native-Interfacing-Snippets/00-HelloWorld-JNI/README.md

 #note 2: prefix your .so file name with "lib" or will not work
 gcc -shared -o libHelloWorld.so -fPIC HelloWorld.c -I$JAVA_HOME/include -I$JAVA_HOME/include/linux

-#make sure your compiled .so file it looks for HelloWorld.h in this directory (or you can change the linked library path)
+#make sure your compiled .so file it looks for HelloWorld.h in
-LD_LIBRARY_PATH=.
-export LD_LIBRARY_PATH
+this directory (or you can change he linked library path) LD_LIBRARY_PATH=. export LD_LIBRARY_PATH